Are Grapes and Raisins Toxic to Dogs? Can Dogs Eat Grapes or Raisins?

 “How many pet parents are aware that grapes and raisins are toxic to dogs?
 They’re very toxic to dogs, and in fact, the very first cases that started to surface in the early 1990s — I myself was very skeptical.
 I thought ‘Oh, this is probably an urban myth; how can grapes and raisins be toxic to dogs?’
 We would have seen case reports decades ago from this.”

 “Well, something changed.
 Either it changed within the dogs, or it changed within the grapes — but something in grapes is acutely toxic to some dogs.
 That’s what makes it very challenging, it’s not every dog, and it’s not every grape or raisin that’s toxic.
-But there’s definitely a clear association with the development of renal failure and death in some dogs that eat grapes and raisins.”
+But there’s definitely a clear association with the development of acute renal failure and death in some dogs that eat grapes and raisins.”

 “So that’s one of the things that many dog owners may not be aware of, and they may not be very careful about allowing their dogs to have access to grapes and raisins.
 Just a few — just a small handful can be deadly to a dog.”